Clutch Q&A July 30, 2025 Rita F. Williams · Clutch Justice

-In the first installment of Clutch Q&A, my friend Trip Taylor opens up about his journey from prison to purpose and how he’s now using his experience to shape reentry programs, empower others, and demand a system that sees people for who they can be, not just who they were.
-From the hard lessons to the hopeful wins, Trip brings clarity, courage, and a whole lot of heart.
+In the first installment of Clutch Q&A, my friend Trip Taylor opens up about his journey from prison to purpose — and how he’s now using his experience to shape reentry programs, empower others, and demand a system that sees people for who they can be, not just who they were.

 In 2–3 sentences, tell me what the world should know about Trip Taylor.

-Trip Taylor is… wait, should this be in first person… The world should know that I fundamentally believe that positive belongingness is a powerful force that can heal and sustain most humans.
-I also believe that society has too many structures and institutions that drive wedges between people and groups, and that this “othering” is the root cause of so many societal problems.
+I fundamentally believe that positive belongingness is a powerful force that can heal and sustain most humans.
+I also believe that society has too many structures and institutions that drive wedges between people and groups — and that this “othering” is the root cause of so many societal problems.
 Also, I love water and trees.

-You developed FICGN’s FIELD Program, that was no small undertaking!
-What was that process like?
-What elements of FIELD are you most proud of?
+You developed FICGN’s FIELD Program — that was no small undertaking.
+What was that process like, and what elements of FIELD are you most proud of?

 I am so incredibly proud of the FIELD program.
 My task when I started at FICGN was to develop a leadership program for formerly incarcerated nonprofit professionals, and I hit the ground running.
 I did extensive research on training curricula with specific interest in the nonprofit sector, trauma-informed care, personal leadership, and storytelling.
-With a limited budget, I had to narrow down the options so that we could also include an in-person retreat and 1-on-1 coaching throughout the program.
-Ultimately, I think we landed on a robust structure that gives participants enough content and support for their personal leadership journey.
+With a limited budget, I had to narrow down the options so we could also include an in-person retreat and one-on-one coaching throughout the program.

-The element that I am most proud of, and something that warms my heart every time it happens, is the space and time provided for participants to partner and collaborate and help one another.
+The element I am most proud of — and something that warms my heart every time it happens — is the space and time provided for participants to partner, collaborate, and help one another.

 You’ve helped a lot of people find their way after incarceration.
 What’s the one piece of advice you always give that never fails?